hugeandbulk/rose/questions.md

 The volatiles consisted mainly of 2-phenylethanol (69.7–81.6%), linalool (1.5–3.3%), citronellol (1.8–7.2%), nerol (0.2–4.2%), geraniol (0.9–7.0%) along with rose oxides and all other characteristic minor rose compounds.
 Key Word Index: Rosa damascena.
 Rosaceae.

+Do roses like acidic soil?

+Roses require a pH of near 6.5.

+6.5 is slightly on the acidic side of neutral.
+Roses can cope with the soil being slightly higher or lower than 6.5, but may not grow well.
+If the soil is too acidic it may not grow at all.

+What is the smell of roses?

+In Conclusion.
+Roses have a wide range of complicated smells, from floral and tea aromas to spicy, fruity, and musky scents.
+A rose's appearance is a beautiful sight to behold, and its fragrance is just as lovely.
+Smelling roses is a magical experience, instilling both an essence of calm and a feeling of raised spirits ...

+Is rose food high in potassium?

+Naturally rich rose food enriched with horse manure and plant stimulants.
+High potassium encourages bigger blooms to develop.
+The right balance of the nutrients keep roses healthy and strong.
+Enriches and conditions the soil.

+Who is the king of flowers?

+rose

+Answer: A king of flowers is called a rose.

+What is the size of a rose flower?

+Roses range in size from tiny miniatures of 8 inches tall to tree climbing giants that will reach 50 feet or more.
+Hybrid tea roses typically grow to 4 to 6 feet tall and floribundas generally range from 3 to 4 feet tall.
+Most popular pillar and climbing roses reach 8 to 15 feet tall.

+What type of symmetry is rose?

+In `radial symmetry`, the flower can be divided into two equal parts in any radial plane.
+Examples: datura, hibiscus, rose, etc.